GravityPDF/gravity-pdf-for-wpml/CONTRIBUTING.md

 There are a few guidelines that need to be followed to ensure a smooth pull request.
 These include:

-1. We follow [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [WordPress Code Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/) which don't clash with PSR-1 (except Yoda Conditions).
+1. We mostly follow [WordPress Code Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).
+We have a custom `phpcs.xml` file with the applicable rules that apply.
+To test, install the [WordPress Coding Standard Rules](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) and check the code with `phpcs .`.

 1. All PRs must be to the `development` branch.